Cookie Policy

 STEP 2

 What was it like to live as a colonial subject?
-Of course, there are many differing experiences, but we can get some answers by looking closely at Ghana as a case study.
+Of course, there were many differing experiences, but we can get some answers by looking closely at Ghana as a case study.

 Key Ideas